irshadkhan-dev/Drag-Drop/README.md

 ## Future Improvements

+- **Improved Drag & Drop functionality**: By using well optimized libraries drag and drop can be more improved
 - **Database Integration**: Connect the project to a database for persistent data storage.
 - **Add Debouncing**: Implement debouncing to optimize performance during high-frequency events, such as drag-and-drop interactions with database calls.